 Focus Your Brain On The Riverbed Terrain

 If you want consistent success in this intriguing business focus on your salmon fly and get its movement pace 'across' and 'down' the river just right.
-All salmon are smart & tough to catch on a fly so unless your presentation is up to scratch you're heading for an inevitable blank!
+Most salmon are smart & tough to catch on a fly so unless your presentation is up to scratch you're very likely heading for an inevitable blank!
 Out smarting salmon should become an obsession and placing that fly in their 'attack zone' is a truly fascinating element of this fine pursuit.
 Sometimes the salmon holding area in the water column may be high but more often than not you'll need to swim your fly right down in amongst them for one to lose the plot!
 Study the 'suspected' sub surface salmon pool terrain and let the surface movement of the river be your 'mirror' for signs of what lies below unless of course you already know exactly what lies beneath the waterline in the pool you're fishing.

 Take Back Full Control Of Your Salmon Fly